Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

-If $G(w)$ is $VPCn$ and $w$ has a single incident edge $e$ with $G(e)$ of index $2$ or $3$ in $G(w)$, let $H$ denote $G(e)$, let $A$ denote the annulus associated to $e$, and let $\partial H$ denote the subgroup of $H$ carried by $\partial A$.
+Let $H$ denote $G(e)$, let $A$ denote the annulus associated to $e$, and let $\partial H$ denote the subgroup of $H$ carried by $\partial A$.
 We claim that $A$ is untwisted.
 Assuming this claim, it follows that $\partial H$ equals $H$ and so has index $2$ or $3$ in $G(w)$, which implies that $w$ is of special solid torus type.
 It remains to prove the claim.

 As usual we choose an aspherical space $M$ with fundamental group $G$ and with aspherical subspaces corresponding to $\partial G$ whose union is denoted $\partial M$.
 Let $M_{H}$ denote the cover of $M$ with fundamental group equal to $H$.
 If $A$ is twisted, then its lift into $M_{H}$ has boundary in a single component $\Sigma$ of $\partial M_{H}$ whose fundamental group must equal $\partial H$.
 First suppose that $H$ is normal in $G(w)$, so that the quotient $G(w)/H$ acts on $M_{H}$.
 Thus $\partial M_{H}$ has two or three distinct components whose fundamental group equals $\partial H$, and each of these components contains the boundary of an essential twisted annulus.
 The double cover $M_{\partial H}$ must have two boundary components above each such component of $\partial M_{H}$, each with fundamental group equal to $\partial H$, giving a total of four or six such boundary components of $M_{\partial H} $.
 Part 3) of Proposition \ref{annuligenerate} now shows that $H$ has at least $4$ coends in $G$.
 This implies that $\Gamma_{n,n+1}$ has a $V_{0}$--vertex $v$ of commensuriser type with $G(v)=Comm_{G}(H)$.
 But $w$ is a $V_{1} $--vertex of $\Gamma_{n,n+1}$ and $G(w)$ commensurises $H$, so that $G(w)\subset G(v)$.
 As $w$ has a single incident edge $e$ and $G(e)\neq G(w)$, this is impossible.
 This contradiction shows that if $H$ is normal in $G(w)$, then the annulus $A$ must be untwisted, as claimed.
 Now suppose that $H$ is not normal in $G(w)$, so that $H$ has index $3$ in $G(w)$.
 Let $H_{1}$ denote the intersection of the conjugates of $H$ in $G(w)$.
 Thus $H_{1}$ is a normal subgroup of $G(w)$ of index some power of $3$.
 If $A_{1}$ denotes the cover of $A$ with fundamental group $H_{1}$, the fact that this cover has odd degree implies that $A_{1}$ is itself a twisted annulus in $M_{1}$.
 Now the preceding argument yields a contradiction, showing that the annulus $A$ must be untwisted as claimed.
 This completes the proof that $w$ must be of special solid torus type when $G(w)$ is $VPCn$ and $w$ has a single incident edge $e$ with $G(e)$ of index $2$ or $3$ in $G(w)$.